eddiemcnally/k2/README.md

 The generated output is written to the bin directory.

+## Clang
+K2 is built with Clang, and configured to use LTO (-flto).

+To install lto support (openSUSE):
+- sudo zypper install llvm-gold

 ## CMake and CTest
 k2 uses CMake (3.9 or later) and CTest.